jeromecoupe/webstoemp/_posts/2015-05-12-svg-techniques-workflow.md

 ## Bigger and more complex animations

 There are times when you will want to use SVG to create bigger, more complex animations.
-If those are purely decorative and you are ok with them not beeing supported by any flavour of Internet Explorer (which will get the static version of your SVG), then SMIL animations are a good option.
+If those are purely decorative and you are ok with them not being supported by any flavour of Internet Explorer (which will get the static version of your SVG), then SMIL animations are a good option.

-If you want to dabble into SMIL, [Sara Soueidan wrote a detailed guide for CSS-tricks](https://css-tricks.com/guide-svg-animations-smil/ "The SVG princess strikes again") that I cannot recommend anough.
+If you want to dabble into SMIL, [Sara Soueidan wrote a detailed guide for CSS-tricks](https://css-tricks.com/guide-svg-animations-smil/ "The SVG princess strikes again") that I cannot recommend enough.
 Worth it as well are the [SMIL guide by the fine folks at MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/SVG_animation_with_SMIL) and, if you are feeling a bit more adventurous, [the SMIL spec at the W3C](http://www.w3.org/TR/2001/REC-smil-animation-20010904/#AdditiveAnim).

-The two gotchas that tripped my up with SMIL animations:
+The two gotchas that tripped me up with SMIL animations:

 - if you want to animate the same element in two different ways, you have to explicitely say that your animations sould be cumulative using [the `additive="sum"` attribute](http://www.w3.org/TR/2001/REC-smil-animation-20010904/#AdditiveAnim).
 - The way the SVG coordinate system works was not very intuitive to me.
 Luckily, the inavoidable Sara Soueidan [comes to our rescue again](http://sarasoueidan.com/blog/svg-coordinate-systems/) with [a "trifecta"](http://sarasoueidan.com/blog/svg-transformations/) on the [subject](http://sarasoueidan.com/blog/nesting-svgs/).